apisearch-io/search-ui/README.md

 });
 ```

-Once your instance is defined and so your widgets, don't
+Once your instance and widgets are defined, don't
 forget to initialize it!

 ```javascript
 ui.init();
 ```